The Aim of The BCMA

 Representation at International Conferences

-The BCMA will be responsible for representation of members and affiliates at international trade events except where prior agreement given to an individual member or affiliate to represent the BCMA as a whole.
+The BCMA will be responsible for representation of members and affiliates at international trade events except where prior agreement give to an individual member or affiliate to represent The BCMA as a whole.

 The BCMA will support members and affiliates with initial set up, advice and guidance plus Executive/Advisory Board formation.
 The BCMA will provide formats and templates where required (e.g. website), links to the international BCMA website and links to a member's area for all affiliates.